-For creating your API endpoint, click on “Configure” for an opened artifact.
+For enabling tests with your account, click on “Configure Environments” for an opened API.

-Select the region specific host of your tenant account:
+Select the region specific starting URL of your tenant account:

-Image 7: Select region specific host of your tenant account
+Image 8: Select region specific starting URL of your tenant account

-Enter an endpoint alias, the account short name and the SSL host to complete the required URL for the API call and add your user credentials to complete the configuration.
+Enter a display name, the account short name and the SSL host to complete the required URL for the API call and add your user credentials to complete the configuration.

-As prerequisite for API call via your configured API endpoint your user needs to be assigned to the required roles (see SAP Help Portal: SAP Cloud Platform Integration – Tasks and Required Roles).
+As prerequisite for API test via your configured API environment your user needs to be assigned to the required roles (see SAP Help Portal: SAP Cloud Platform Integration – Tasks and Required Roles).

 CSRF Token Handling

 For each write access a CSRF token is required.
-The corresponding fetch method “CSRF Token Handling” is part of each API package artifact with at least one write method.
+The corresponding fetch method “CSRF Token Handling” is part of each API with at least one write method.